fb pixel

 The Australian Health Policy Collaboration data revealed some alarming statistics.
 Up to 90% of Australian adults have some form of tooth decay present.

-Further to this, only 50% of Australian adults brush their teeth twice daily as little as 5% floss.
+Further, only 50% of Australian adults brush their teeth twice daily, and as little as 5% floss.

 Flossing is essential.
 The benefits speak for themselves.